History of Microsoft Exchange Server: Exchange Server 5.0

 Introduced the new Exchange Administrator console, as well as opening up "integrated" access to SMTP-based networks for the first time.
 Unlike Microsoft Mail (which required a standalone SMTP relay), Exchange Server 5.0 could, with the help of an add-in called the Internet Mail Connector, communicate directly with servers using SMTP.
-Version 5.0 also introduced a new Web-based e-mail interface called Exchange Web Access, which was rebranded as Outlook Web Access in a later service pack.
+Version 5.0 also introduced a new webmail interface called Exchange Web Access, which was rebranded as Outlook Web Access in a later service pack.
 Along with Exchange Server version 5.0, Microsoft released version 8.01 of Microsoft Outlook, version 5.0 of the Microsoft Exchange Client and version 7.5 of Microsoft Schedule+ to support the new features in the new version of Exchange Server.

 Exchange Server 5.0 introduced a number of other new features including a new version of Outlook Web Access with calendar support, support for IMAP4 and LDAP v3 clients and the Deleted Item Recovery feature.